 Solution

 Make sure you have the latest updated firmware installed to avoid interruptions.
-This keeps your computer fast, stable, and solves common internet problems.
+This keeps your computer fast, and stable and solves common internet problems.

 Download the latest version of the software and see if you can use the troubleshooter.
 Follow the given steps to install the latest network drivers.